 It is no secret that Singaporeans love buffets.
 We are always on the lookout for buffets that offer great food at good prices.
-Seafood fans can now dive into the newly launched Harvest of the Sea buffet at the Concorde Hotel (former Le Meridien Hotel).
+Seafood fans can now dive into the newly launched Harvest of the Sea buffet at Concorde Hotel (former Le Meridien Hotel).
 The dinner buffet takes place at Spices Cafe, featuring a fabulous oceanic spread that includes prawns, scallops, oysters and crabs.

 Best of all, the price is among the most decent of hotel buffets.